UTexas

 2. A-frame exhibits.

-1. The dean of students will designate locations where A-frame exhibits may be placed.
+1. The Dean of Students will designate locations where A-frame exhibits may be placed.
 If an academic or administrative unit, a registered or sponsored student organization, or a registered faculty or staff organization wishes to place an A-frame exhibit in a location that is not one of the designated A-frame exhibit locations, then the structure will be considered a general exhibit under this Subchapter and may be placed, if approved, only in a designated temporary outdoor exhibit space.
 Members of the public and individual students, faculty, or staff may not erect A-frame exhibits outside of the designated A-frame exhibit locations.

 3. The Dean of Students may establish reasonable limits on the number of A-frame exhibits that an individual or organization may display in a designated area, or on campus, at any time.